 Centralised Application Process:

-Under the centralised authorisation procedure (CAP) applicants can make a single MA application to the European Medicines Agency (EMA); this method ensures that once granted by the European Commission (EC), the MA is valid in all EU Member States (MS).
-The legal framework is governed by Regulation (EC) No 726/2004.
-Medicinal products listed in the Annex to the Regulation must use this procedure for authorisation.
-The majority of new medicines in the EU obtain authorisation via CAP.
+Under the Centralised Procedure (CP) applicants can make a single MA application to the European Medicines Agency (EMA); this method ensures that once granted, the MA is valid in all EU Member States (MS).
+The legal framework governing the CP is contained in Regulation (EC) 726/2004.
+Medicinal products listed in the Annex to the Regulation (EC) 726/2004 must use this procedure for authorisation.
+The majority of new medicines in the EU obtain authorisation via the CP.

 Conversely, the majority of medicines already available in the EU were authorised at national level via national competent authorities (i.e. the HPRA in Ireland) after a full assessment.
-This procedure is not permitted where applicants already hold an MA in another MS. The HPRA grants MAs under the Medicinal Products (control of placing on the market) Regulations 2007.
+This procedure is not permitted where applicants already hold an MA in another MS. The HPRA grants MAs under the Medicinal Products (Control of Placing on the Market) Regulations 2007 (S.I.
+540/2007).
 The HPRA in Ireland issues a MA along with a Product Authorisation (PA) number which is to be included on the box or container of the product.
 Details regarding applications are contained in EU Directive 2003/63/EEC and full applications must be submitted in accordance with a Common Technical Document (CTD) format.

-If a company wishes to request an MA in several EU MS they can do so either using the Mutual – Recognition Procedure (MRP) (i.e. an MA granted in one MS can be recognised in others) or via the Decentralised Procedure (DCP) where a medicine or biological not yet authorised in the EU can be authorised simultaneously in several MS.
+If a company wishes to request an MA in more than one EU Member State (MS) they can do so either using the Mutual Recognition Procedure (MRP) (i.e. an MA granted in one MS can be recognised in others) or via the Decentralised Procedure (DCP) where a medicine or biological not yet authorised in the EU can be authorised simultaneously in several MS.

 Mutual Recognition Procedure:

 Under the MRP, a product is assessed by one MS known as a Reference Member State (RMS), and further on in the process, MAs can be sought from other MS who are known as Concerned Member States (CMS).
 CMS recognise the decision of the RMS rather than undertaking their own assessment process.
-Therefore the applicant will hold an MA in the RMS and all the CMS.
-If a medicinal product is required to be authorised under the CAP then this authorisation procedure cannot be used.
+Therefore, an applicant can hold an MA in the RMS and various other CMS.
+If a medicinal product is required to be authorised under the CP then this authorisation procedure cannot be used.

-The Decentralised Procedure (DCP) is used by applicants to apply for MAs in more than one MS where the product has not been authorised in any MS and where applicants do not want to use the CAP or the product is not eligible for the CAP.
+The Decentralised Procedure (DCP) is used by applicants to apply for MAs in more than one MS where the product has not been authorised in any MS and where applicants do not want to use the CP or the product is not eligible for the CP.